SapireddySuribabu/Kubernetes_Deployement_using_jenkins/README.md

-# Integration Jenkins with terraform
+# Integration Jenkins with AWS EKS
-using Terraform Created a simple vpc and deploy it on jenkins server

-Running the demo
-1.Clone the repo.

-2.change the profile in provider.tf file.

-3.open cmd, go to your file location and run below commands-

-terraform init

-terraform plan

-terraform apply -auto-approve